-"The Goalie's Anxiety at the Penalty Kick,"by Wim Wenders (Germany, 1971), is a rather spartan film about the last man on the field.
+The Goalie's Anxiety at the Penalty Kick, by Wim Wenders (Germany, 1971) is a rather spartan film about the last man on the field.
 While Wenders has described the movie as his debut, it also marked his breakthrough.
 The story itself is quite sad: After having been thrown out as a result of a foul, a goalkeeper wanders around Vienna, where he ends up committing a murder.
-Co-written by Peter Handke, the film strikes viewers with its calmness and laconism — qualities that good goalkeepers should adopt.
+Adapted from the novel with the same title by Peter Handke, who also co-wrote the script, the film strikes viewers with its calmness and laconism — qualities that good goalkeepers should adopt.

-"Fimpen"by Bo Widerberg (Sweden, 1973) and "Gregory's Girl"by Bill Forsyth (Britain, 1981), a teenager is moderately successful at soccer, but also dreams of other things — namely, girls.
+And in Gregory's Girl, by Scotsman Bill Forsyth (Britain, 1981), a teenager is moderately successful at soccer, but also dreams of other things — namely, girls.
 Soccer and love do not always match up.

-"Escape to Victory," or just "Victory"by John Huston (USA, 1981) is set in occupied France during World War II.
+Escape to Victory — or just Victory — by John Huston (USA, 1981, top picture) is set in occupied France during World War II.
 In a Nazi-run prisoners' camp, a match is organized between German soldiers, and British and American prisoners of war.
-"Victory"is not exactly a highlight in the brilliant career of American star director John Huston, but which other soccer film can pride itself in having soccer legend Pelé among its stars?
+While Victory is not exactly a highlight in the brilliant career of American star director John Huston, which other soccer film can pride itself in having soccer legend Pelé among its stars?

-Far beyond both Pelé and Maradona, "The Other Final,"by Johan Kramer (Netherlands/Japan, 2003), is a rather quiet film focusing on two of the lowest ranking national teams in the world, namely Bhutan and Montserrat.
+Far beyond both Pelé and Maradona, The Other Final, by Johan Kramer (Netherlands/Japan, 2003), is a rather quiet film focusing on two of the lowest ranking national teams in the world: Bhutan and Montserrat.
 They played against each other on June 30, 2002, the same day Germany played against Brazil during the World cup in Brazil.
 Bhutan won 4:0.
 But what certainly counted much more was that the game helped improve relations between the two countries.

-"Offside," by Jafar Panahi (Iran, 2006), has been banned in Iran.
+Offside, by Jafar Panahi (Iran, 2006), has been banned in Iran.
 In the film, director Jafar Panahi shows women and girls trying to get into a stadium in order to watch a World Cup football match — which is strictly forbidden due to their sex.
 Panahi's film is both lovely and razor-sharp.

-Once again, Bhutan!
-"The Cup,"by Khyentse Norbu, is a Bhutanese-Australian co-production from 1999.
+Another work featuring Bhutan: The Cup, by Khyentse Norbu, is a Bhutanese-Australian co-production from 1999.
 Norbu is not only a director, but also a monk, and shows in his film that football and spirituality are compatible with each other.
 His main protagonist wears a Ronaldo jersey underneath his frock.

-In "Hothead," by Jean-Jacques Annaud (France, 1979), French actor Patrick Dewaere plays the luckless footballer Francois Perrin.
+In Hothead, by Jean-Jacques Annaud (France, 1979), French actor Patrick Dewaere plays the luckless footballer Francois Perrin.
 He gets involved in the criminal ploys of a provincial club.
 But there is a happy end with Perrin shooting two goals, liberating himself from the bonds of the managers.